 Rice Noodles with Chicken, Asparagus & Soy Ginger Sauce Recipe

-- 8 oz. rice noodles (I used brown rice noodles)
+- 8 ounces rice noodles I used brown rice noodles

 - Cook the rice noodles according to package directions.
 Add the asparagus in the last minute of cooking.
 Drain and rinse well with cold water.
 Transfer to a serving bowl.